 If you're not playing headquarters-only, capturing Luke or Vader can be extremely difficult because of their damn high Combat statistics.
 It gets worse for the Empire if Luke's been on a lot of missions; every successful mission gives him "Force points" which he can use to increase his level and with it, his stats.

-Forget that, the true challenge is the Night Elves scenarios.
-Namely, the fourth one: with only a few troops, you must move your base along a twisted, very long path with tons of obsatcles in your way (including feral Furbolgs, a whole human base and a wood which is totally filled with undead monsters that respawns untill you kill their chief (a high-level wraith)and include mainly Banshees, who have the nasrty habit of possessing your soldiers when their health is low.
+The Fourth Night Elf Scenario: with only a few troops, you must move your base along a twisted, very long path with tons of obstacles in your way (including feral Furbolgs, a whole human base and a wood which is totally filled with undead monsters that re-spawns until you kill their chief (a high-level wraith)and include mainly Banshees, who have the nasty habit of possessing your soldiers when their health is low.
 Oh, and you must also look out for casual Orcs and Undead skirmishers.
 The re-spawning enemies encountered later can ease the frustration of the limited resources by letting your heros slay them for extra gold, but you must fight you way to them before bankruptcy.

-On normal difficulty, the missions will generally not be too much to handle for an average RTS player, but once Hard is enabled, some missions require more creativity and thoughtful expanding, to put it lightly.
+On normal difficulty, the missions will generally not be too much to handle for an average RTS player, but once Hard is enabled, the pain truly begins.
 To avoid swarming the page with entries, some notable stand-out levels on hard mode are as follows:

 The expansion pack The Frozen Throne had a number of teeth grinding levels, however the one which stands out is in fact the very first Undead level "King Arthas".
 In it each of your three heroes is tasked with holding a different path off the map from escaping humans, whilst also advancing down each and knocking out their camps.
 These camps are protected by teleporting high level paladins, making each an involved fight- whilst escaping humans trickle down the other two paths and if allowed to the friendly AI is aggro'ed into allowing them through.
 You can't build any defense towers of your own, each of your heroes can only construct one or two types of unit for themselves, and needless to say if too many humans escape you automatically lose.
 Even the very last level seems less annoying in comparison.